Learn

 While this is a risk with all investments, it’s far more common with individual shares.
 An index fund may lose a lot of value temporarily, but it’s not going to go out of business (unless society literally crumbles, in which case we’ve got bigger problems!).

 It may seem unlikely that today’s winners could face future problems, but technology is moving fast and almost everything can be disrupted.
-For example, look at the top 10 companies in 2000 on this list.
+For example, look at the top 100 companies in 2000.
 None of those are in the top 10 today.
 If you have all your hopes riding on a handful of stocks (even if they’re great), your result and therefore your future and financial independence is far less certain.

 Tax implications…

 Investing in US shares which are listed on a US exchange requires you to fill out a special tax form known as a W-8BEN.
 This is to establish who you are and your tax status as an international owner of US shares.
 The W-8BEN form is filled out for you automatically by Pearler if you open a US investment account.
-Investing in shares listed on a US exchange means you could also be subject to estate taxes from the US government in extreme cases (more info here).
+Investing in shares listed on a US exchange means you could also be subject to estate taxes from the us government in extreme cases.

 Final thoughts